 The President of the Italian Republic, Sergio Mattarella, was elected on 31 January 2015.
 His appointment came after the retirement of President Emeritus Giorgio Napolitano, the only President in Italy’s modern history to be elected twice.

 Since 2006, Italians living abroad have been eligible to vote in the Italian elections.
 They may elect 12 members in the Chamber of Deputies and six Senators representing four overseas divisions: Europe; South America; North and Central America; and Africa, Asia, Oceania and the Antarctic.
 During the 2013 elections, 3.4 million Italians living abroad were eligible to vote in the lower house elections, against 3.1 million in the Senate elections.
-Two Australians members of the PD were elected to represent the Oceania and the Antarctic division: Marco Fedi in the Chamber of Deputies and Francesco Giacobbe in the Senate.
+Two Australians of Italian descent were elected to represent the Oceania and the Antarctic division: Marco Fedi in the Chamber of Deputies and Francesco Giacobbe in the Senate.

 Italy is divided into regions, provinces and municipalities.
 The constitution lists 20 regions, which are further divided into 110 provinces.
 Of the 20 regions, five enjoy special constitutional status: Friuli-Venezia Giulia, Sardinia, Sicily, Trentino-Alto Adige and Valle d'Aosta.
 The regions are responsible for electing their own regional parliaments that exercise substantial autonomy.

-Unemployment has hovered around 12.9 per cent since January 2014.
 In addition, Italy is divided into a developed industrial north and less-developed south.

 Foreign Direct Investment (FDI) remains below the levels achieved by benchmark competitors.
 Outward Italian FDI is limited and is largely concentrated in Europe and the Mediterranean.